 2. Choose six materials that you would like to investigate for wheels.
-These could be purchased wheels, wheels from toys, or raw materials that you could use to cut out wheels.
+These could be wheels from toys or raw materials that you could use to cut out wheels.
 Put the name of the material (for example - small lego wheel, or balsa wood) in the top row.
-Complete the chart to compare the materials.
+In the second row, put the diameter of the wheel.
+For the raw materials such as balsa wood, cut a circle out of the material the size of the wheel you would like to investigate.
+Weigh each wheel and put the weight in the third row.